Protecting the Confidentiality of Client Information

 Non-Disclosure Of Confidential Client Information

-• to the extent reasonably necessary to prevent fraud, unauthorized transactions or liability.
+- To the extent reasonably necessary to prevent fraud, unauthorized transactions or liability.

 Employee Responsibilities

+Supervised persons are also prohibited from making unauthorized copies of any documents or files containing Confidential Client Information and, upon termination of their employment with Basilic, LLC, must return all such documents to Basilic, LLC.
 Any supervised person who violates the non-disclosure policy described above shall be subject to disciplinary action, including possible termination, whether or not he or she benefited from the disclosed information.

 Security Of Confidential Personal Information

-Wyatt O’Rourke enforces the following policies and procedures to protect the security of Confidential Client Information:
+Basilic, LLC enforces the following policies and procedures to protect the security of Confidential Client Information:

-• any supervised person who is authorized to have access to Confidential Client Information in connection with the performance of such person’s duties and responsibilities is required to keep such information in a secure compartment, file or receptacle on a daily basis as of the close of each business day;
+- Any supervised person who is authorized to have access to Confidential Client Information in connection with the performance of such person’s duties and responsibilities is required to keep such information in a secure compartment, file or receptacle on a daily basis as of the close of each business day;

-• all electronic or computer files containing any Confidential Client Information shall be password secured and firewall protected from access by unauthorized persons; and
+- All electronic or computer files containing any Confidential Client Information shall be password secured and firewall protected from access by unauthorized persons; and

-• any conversations involving Confidential Client Information, if appropriate at all, must be conducted by supervised persons in private, and care must be taken to avoid any unauthorized persons overhearing or intercepting such conversations.
+- Any conversations involving Confidential Client Information, if appropriate at all, must be conducted by supervised persons in private, and care must be taken to avoid any unauthorized persons overhearing or intercepting such conversations.

 Privacy Policy